What Is Roof Ventilation?

 Roof ventilation serves two main purposes, removing heat in the summer and removing moisture in the winter.
 Having adequate roof ventilation means that there is a steady flow of air throughout the upper part of your home, which keeps temperatures low during summer and reduces condensation during the winter months.

-Achieving proper attic ventilation consists of many factors.
+Achieving proper attic ventilation, especially considering North Texas extreme weather conditions, consists of many factors.
 Soffit vents must be installed around the eaves of the house to let air into the attic.
 A proper balance of roof exhaust vents must be installed systematically throughout the roof area to ensure proper air exhaust.
-Our sales team can help you determine the right calculations for air and moisture removal by determining which exhaust vents fit your particular roof design.
+Our team of roofing professionals can help you determine the right calculations for air and moisture removal by determining which exhaust vents fit your particular roof design.

 Why Vent Your Attic?